 Some lighting fixtures come with moonlight, or a very dim blue light to be used during the night.
 Sadly, like all animals in this world, they require a night cycle of pure darkness.
 Leaving the lights on and never turning them off can do serious damage to your fish, including them being very sluggish all of the time, never truly eating when you place food inside of the aquarium, and worse it can lead to death.
 If you do wish to use the moonlight feature, we would suggest turning it on about an hour before you turn on the main lights in the morning and then leaving them on for an hour after you turn off the main lights at night.

 Having an adjustable heater is something that is highly recommended since you can maintain the temperature throughout the whole aquarium by moving the switch from one degree to another.
-This is due to the fact that many preset heaters, or always on heaters do not turn off when they reach a specific temperature (unlike adjustable ones) and you can literally cook your inhabitants to death.
-Since there are many different manufacturers, we suggest that you read the product's back packaging in order to know the specific watts you need for your aquarium size.
+This is because many preset heaters, or always on heaters do not turn off when they reach a specific temperature (unlike adjustable ones) and you can cook your inhabitants to death.
+Since there are many different manufacturers, we suggest that you read the product's back packaging to know the specific watts you need for your aquarium size.

-In-Line Chillers: A in-line chiller is almost exactly as what it is called, a chiller that is in-line of water flow in one form or another, push through coils that are cold, and then pumped back into the aquarium.
-These can be placed anywhere (and as far as the pump can support) from the aquarium itself, and is useful for locations where there may not be a good place near the aquarium for the heat that is emitted to be pushed into the air.
+In-Line Chillers: A in-line chiller is almost exactly as it is called, a chiller that is in line with water flow in one form or another, push through cold coils, and is then pumped back into the aquarium.
+These can be placed anywhere (and as far as the pump can support) from the aquarium itself and is useful for locations where there may not be a good place near the aquarium for the heat that is emitted to be pushed into the air.

 A reactor can be considered essential depending on the tank, setup, and situation.
-In a vast majority of cases, the main ones that are considered a must have are related to Calcium (in order to keep calcium levels set) and GFO (Phosphate - which is used to lower phosphate levels in the aquarium that build up over time naturally).
-There are a handful of other ones, but they tend to be used in very specific set of situations and are not widely as common as the two mentioned before.
+In a vast majority of cases, the main ones that are considered a must-have are related to Calcium (to keep calcium levels set) and GFO (Phosphate - which is used to lower phosphate levels in the aquarium that build up over time naturally).
+There are a handful of other ones, but they tend to be used in a very specific set of situations and are not widely as common as the two mentioned before.

 GFO (Phosphate) Reactor: A GFO (Phosphate) reactor is filled with ferric oxide, and the water is pumped into the reactor.
-The ferric oxide will require with phosphate that is created from uneaten food, fish waste, decaying corals/plants, bacteria, and more and absorb it into the media.
-This is normally paired with a protein skimmer, and is commonly found on aquariums that require heavy feeding either due to their size or various types of inhabitants that are kept inside.
+The ferric oxide will require phosphate that is created from uneaten food, fish waste, decaying corals/plants, bacteria, and more and absorb it into the media.
+This is normally paired with a protein skimmer and is commonly found on aquariums that require heavy feeding either due to their size or various types of inhabitants that are kept inside.

-Carbon Reactor: A carbon reactor is filled with carbon, and is normally only used for removing any odors, discoloration, chemicals (after dosing medicine for example), and tends to be used only in emergency like situations.
-Unlike the other reactors, over time carbon looses its ability to hold what it has absorbed and will slowly leach back out what it contains if not properly removed and cleaned out.
+Carbon Reactor: A carbon reactor is filled with carbon, and is normally only used for removing any odors, discoloration, chemicals (after dosing medicine for example), and tends to be used only in emergencies.
+Unlike the other reactors, over time carbon loses its ability to hold what it has absorbed and will slowly leach back out what it contains if not properly removed and cleaned out.
 Additionally, over time carbon will leach out phosphate into the aquarium water which is something that we are trying to keep low as is.

-Wavemakers: A wave marker is essential a version of a powerhead, that has a variable setting on a fan like component that will speed up and speed down over time.
-This it turn, creates waves throughout the tank that they would normally have in the wild.
-This is critical for some types of corals since they need the wave like movement in order to fully absorb (and catch) their food in the water column.
-Many use a combination of both wave markers at the surface and then a power head near the middle to provide enough current and water turnover that is required for a saltwater tank (and to prevent any dead spots from forming where you may want corals at).
+Wavemakers: A wave marker is essential a version of a powerhead, that has a variable set on a fan-like component that will speed up and speed down over time.
+This, in turn, creates waves throughout the tank that they would normally have in the wild.
+This is critical for some types of corals since they need wave-like movement to fully absorb (and catch) their food in the water column.
+Many use a combination of both wave markers at the surface and then a powerhead near the middle to provide enough current and water turnover that is required for a saltwater tank (and to prevent any dead spots from forming where you may want corals at).

-Refractometer: This is a device that measures the refractive index of the aquarium water.
+Refractometer: This is a device that measures the refractive index of aquarium water.
 When using a sample of aquarium water (normally taken and placed into a cup or somewhere that it's stable and not moving with a current), it can measure how much light is bent through the liquid.
 The more dense the liquid, the smaller the level of refraction, which allows for the device to read the various levels.
-Overall, refractometers tend to be more reliable when it comes to reading the levels (if you get one that can account for temperature as it does cause a difference), however they do require more calibration over time in order to read an effective level (where as hydrometers do not require this level of calibration).
+Overall, refractometers tend to be more reliable when it comes to reading the levels (if you get one that can account for temperature as it does cause a difference), however, they do require more calibration over time to read an effective level (whereas hydrometers do not require this level of calibration).

-Over time the constant motion that a protein skimmer creates will wear down over time, and it's not uncommon to have to replace some parts when you do maintenance on the tank over months to years to allow for the protein skimmer to run at it's optimal performance levels.
+Over time the constant motion that a protein skimmer creates will wear down, and it's not uncommon to have to replace some parts when you do maintenance on the tank over months to years to allow for the protein skimmer to run at its optimal performance levels.